PyRepair/maniple/training-data/summarize-experiment-v2/pandas/122/prompt_response_response_9.md

     )
 ```

-This corrected version of the function includes the correct usage of `canonicalize` and also handles the correct comparison of block data within the `BlockManager` objects.
-This version should resolve the issue reported in the GitHub issue and also pass the failing test case.
+This corrected version of the `equals` function should address the issues with comparing the blocks and ensure that it correctly identifies differences between the two BlockManagers.
+It should also pass the failing test and resolve the issue reported in the GitHub bug.